minnib578/DL-ML/README.md

    ![image](https://user-images.githubusercontent.com/63558665/117905892-e9632600-b2a1-11eb-9a4d-6a7eb210113c.png)

 So this formula basically tells us the next position we need to go, which is the direction of the steepest descent

 challenges:
-* Converge to local minimum can sometimes be quite slow
+* Converge to local minimum
 * If there are multiple local minima in the error surface, there is no guarantee that the procedure will find the global minimum
 * Performance depends on the shape of the error surface.
 Too many valleys/wells will make it easy to be trapped in local minima

 solutions:
-* Try nets with different # of hidden layers and hidden nodes (they may lead to different error surfaces, some might be better than others)
+* Try nets with different number of hidden layers and hidden nodes (they may lead to different error surfaces, some might be better than others)
 * Try different initial weights (different starting points on the surface)
 * Forced escape from local minima by random perturbation (e.g., simulated annealing)
 * adding momentum term